CogniQ/CogniQ/README.md

 # CogniQ

 This project is under active development.
-I wouldn't recommend using it until release has been cut.
+Your experience will be buggy until a release has been cut.

-If you're interested in contributing, please do open an issue or a pull request!
+Naturally at this stage, there are no guarantees about stability.

+In short, the current feature set is that you can have conversations about web search results in the slack bot.
+In the coming future, I will be incorporating additional data sources to enquire about.

-# Usage in Slack
+# Usage

+The primary interface by which to use CogniQ is as a slack bot.
+You may direct message @CogniQ directly, or you may invoke it in a thread.

+@CogniQ wil always start a new thread if not in a thread already.
+This is so that the memory of the conversation is segmented correctly.

-## In a thread, mention @CogniQ
+## In a channel or thread, mention @CogniQ
 In Slack, have a conversation with CogniQ and ask it to do something by mentioning it in a thread or channel.
 For example:

 <img src="https://user-images.githubusercontent.com/176915/235838387-9befa803-1179-42a4-8127-8ee1ad518c73.png" alt="@CogniQ What is the Picard Maneuver?" width="300">

+When starting a new conversation outside of a thread, @CogniQ will be initialized with the last 10 or so messages from the channel.
+This history may include messages in recent threads.

+When starting a new conversation inside of a thread, @CogniQ will be initialized with the last 10 or so messages from the thread.

 CogniQ will respond with the answer to your question.